-The Zooniverse team at the University of Oxford are leading the development of the new Zooniverse platform, as well as projects covering everything from Penguins to Particle Physics, all the way up to disaster relief.
+The Zooniverse team at the University of Oxford helps lead the development of the new Zooniverse platform, as well as supporting projects covering everything from Penguins to Particle Physics, all the way up to disaster relief.
+We're embedded in the sub-dept of astrophysics, so also spend time thinking about how to discover planets and find weird objects in the sky.
 We encourage flexible working, including working remotely for part of each week.

 The University of Minnesota Zooniverse Team is involved in the development of many Zooniverse projects as well as efforts to combine human and machine classifiers.
 Several science team members from many disciplines are at UMN including Galaxy Zoo, Measuring the ANZACs, Radio Galaxy Zoo and Snapshot Safari.
 We are open to flexible work arrangements.

 Our work involves collaboration with a vast array of partners from across the world.
 When they have jobs that involve working with the Zooniverse, we'll post them here.